|DATE OF BIRTH||November 1971|

-"Being a Puma Darts Signature Player is a true honor as Puma Darts is a great company that is well respected worldwide.
-As a professional darts player, it means a lot to play with high quality products that supports my game!...Chris White
+"Being a Shot Darts Sponsored Player in the USA is a true honor as Shot Darts is a great company that is well respected worldwide.
+As a professional darts player, it means a lot to play with high-quality products that supports my game!...Chris White

 Chris started playing darts at about 6 years old with family as his Dad, Mum, Grandparents, Aunts and Uncles all played.
 Chris's grandfather was a really good player and played until he was in mid sixties.
 When Chris was 10 years old, he played in a youth dart league.

 - Winner of the first 4 DPLA Events, 2020

 - 2019 DPLA Champion

 - 2016 Yuba Sutter 501 and Cricket Singles Champion

 - 2016 Championship Dart Circuit (CDC) Champion Event #8